 Estonia and the world

-Thanks to Krista Kaer’s ambitions, we immediately set the task of bringing writers from all around the world, from the centres and the peripheries, to our festival.
-Inviting writers whose books are on the favourites’ lists here, so that readers could hand them to the author during the festival and ask them to leave their mark on the title page.
-This task was accomplished already in the first year, at the 2009 festival when our guests included Alessandro Baricco and Sofi Oksanen.
+Thanks to Krista Kaer’s ambitions, we immediately set ourselves the task of inviting writers from all around the world, from the centres and the peripheries.
+We are bringing over writers whose books top the local favourites’ lists, so that readers could hand these volumes to the authors during the festival and ask them to leave their mark on the title page.
+It didn’t take long to accomplish this task – at the 2009 festival our guests included Alessandro Baricco and Sofi Oksanen.
 Every year has produced more and more pages with autographs.
 The greatest amounts of books have probably been signed by Andreï Makine (2010), Boris Akunin (2011), David Mitchell (2012), Tom Stoppard (2013), William Boyd (2014) and Margaret Atwood (2015).

 A name for all seasons

 In the beginning was the idea, then came the organisation and the name followed a bit later.
 We eventually realised that while the Tallinn Literary Festival is accurate as a name, it is colourless, to put it mildly.
 Karl Martin Sinijärv, a poet and then-chairman of the Estonian Writers’ Union, who helped kick off the festival, has also worked as a copywriter, so it was no surprise that when we began searching for a better name in 2010, it was Karl Martin who found it.

 From the marquee to the great hall